Ant0nSk0/tictactoe/README.md

 ### Bugs found during testing:
 + Having set a cursor:pointer in CSS for the game board gave the game board an odd blue flash when clicked on my mobile device.
 Removing the styled cursor solved the issue.
 + Odd case where if player and computer both falls on winning combinations, the game over screen would not display the correct winner.
-Currently looking into the issue.
+Fixed the issue by writing an if statement stopping the computers turn from firing if a win condition has been met.

 ### Google Lighthouse Audit
 ![lighthouse](assets/images/tictactoe-lighthouse.PNG)